 - Members of the Association of Shelter Veterinarians may receive a free 1-year membership with The Association for Animal Welfare Advancement.

 >> Membership instructions will be sent after you attend your first webinar in full.

 Veterinary Behaviorist, Behavior Specialty Clinic, San Francisco SPCA

 Dr. Wailani Sung obtained her master’s degree and Doctorate in Psychology in animal behavior as well as her Doctorate in Veterinary Medicine from The University of Georgia.
-She Dr. Sung is a contributor to the Fear Free Shelter program.
+She is a co-author of the book, “From Fearful to Fear Free” along with Dr. Marty Becker, Dr. Lisa Radosta, and Mikkel Becker.
+Dr. Sung is a contributor to the Fear Free Shelter program.
 Dr. Sung currently practices veterinary behavioral medicine at the Behavior Specialty Clinic located at the San Francisco SPCA.